 Your point of sale system powers your entire business, so picking the right system should be your top priority.

-Depending on the POS provider, there may be an in-house integrated payment processing solution available to you.
-An integrated solution is ideal and will save you lots of time every day.
+Depending on the POS provider, there may be an in-house embedded payment processing solution available to you.
+An embedded solution is ideal and will save you lots of time every day.
 In the United States, Lightspeed Retail POS users can process their payments with Lightspeed Payments.

-If you’re not planning to use an all-in-one integrated POS and payment processing solution, you’ll need to also sign up for a merchant account at this point.
+If you’re not planning to use a unified POS and payment processing solution, you’ll need to also sign up for a merchant account at this point.
 This can be done at any bank.

 If you’re not going with an integrated payment processor, you’ll need to shop around for the best offering for your business.
 To help you find a payment processor, take a look at our article on the seven questions you should ask during your search.

-Be careful not to get caught in a plan with a lot of hidden fees—for tips on how to get the best rate from your payment processor, see our guide on point of sale system
+Additionally, be careful not to get caught in a plan with a lot of hidden fees.
+For tips on how to get the best rate from your payment processor, see our guide on point of sale systems.

 Choose the right payments solution for you

-Now that you know how to start accepting credit card transactions, what to look for in a provider and the pros and cons of both integrated and non-integrated payments, it’s time to weigh your needs.
+Now that you know how to start accepting credit card transactions, what to look for in a provider and how a centralized POS and Payments solution could support your growth goals, it’s time to weigh your needs.
 Nowadays, the technological solutions you use to operate your business can dictate the way you scale and how you innovate.